 In MHB's commitment towards sound corporate governance, it has benchmarked its practices against the practices recommended by the Code as well as other best practices.
-MHB has applied all the Practices encapsulated in the Code for the financial year ended 31 December 2019 except:
+MHB has applied all the Practices encapsulated in the Code for the financial year ended 31 December 2020 except:

-- Practice 4.2 (Two-tier shareholder voting process to retain an Independent Director who has served for more than 12 years); - Practice 4.5 (Board to comprise 30% women Directors); - Practice 7.2 (Disclosure of the top five Senior Management personnel's remuneration on a named basis in bands of RM50,000); - Practice 11.2 (Adoption of integrated reporting); and - Practice 12.3 (Voting in absentia and remote shareholders' participation at General Meetings.
+- Practice 4.2 (Two-tier shareholder voting process to retain an Independent Director who has served for more than 12 years); - Practice 7.2 (Disclosure of the top five Senior Management personnel's remuneration on a named basis in bands of RM50,000); - Practice 11.2 (Adoption of integrated reporting); and - Practice 12.3 (Voting in absentia and remote shareholders' participation at General Meetings).